Doresto-sudo/Robotic-Arm_Conveyor-System/README.md

-## Development of an Articulated Robotic Arm for Precision Bottle Handling
+## Development of a Conveyor Belt for Bottle Movement
 # Industrial Automation and Robotics Project- Course ME/CE/EE 4177

 **Project Overview**
-This project involved the design and fabrication of a 4-Degree of Freedom (4-DOF) articulated robotic arm integrated with an automated conveyor system for industrial packaging simulations.
+This project involved the design and fabrication of a conveyor belt system for industrial packaging simulations.
 The system was engineered to replace manual, error-prone bottle handling with a reliable, automated pick-and-place sequence.

 **Key Performance Metrics**
 - Accuracy: Achieved 96.4% detection and placement accuracy using coordinated control logic.